 1. Interest them with incentives

 As said above, taking the survey is not necessarily everybody’s top priority, but they can’t be blamed for being interested as well.
 Sure, providing the companies with their survey is going to make their experience better, but the customers do not have to acknowledge this fact.
-Some may even think it as a demand for their valuable time which they can spend on doing some important work.
+Some may even think of it as a demand for their valuable time which they can spend on doing some important work.

 However, a little motivation from your end can influence them on taking the survey.
 Influence their decision by giving them an incentive on taking the survey for your company.
 For example, you can offer a 20% discount to a customer for taking the survey or offer them a gift card for your services.

 Acknowledge the time of the customers making sure that the incentive is worth their trouble.
-The key to being successful in finding the middle ground where what you offer is beneficial for you as well as the customer.
+The key to being successful is finding the middle ground where what you offer is beneficial for you as well as the customer.

-On the other hand, for in-depth interviews that happen in-person or over the phone, offer an incentive that is more valuable for their time, such as gift cards or free products.
+On the other hand, in-depth interviews that happen in-person or over the phone, offer an incentive that is more valuable for their time, such as gift cards or free products.
 It is always worth giving away products to get insight from your customers.

 Make sure that you get as many responses as possible to achieve optimum accuracy in your results.
 If only twenty people respond to your survey, bear in mind that they don’t speak for all of your customer bases.